9-5 Routine sounds familiar to you?

 And if you ‘d like to brush up on your Italian language skills, Cagliari hosts a regular language network where students and ERASMUS members meet up to chat in their non-native tongue.
 It’s the perfect opportunity to meet with a few likeminded people.

-Nature lovers should head to Parco Natural Regionale Molentargius Saline, a park featuring an array of beautifully coloured birds, including a lagoon of flamingos.
+Nature lovers should head to Parco Natural Regionale Molentargius Saline, a park featuring an array of beautifully colored birds, including a lagoon of flamingos.
 Can you think of a better way to spend a day?

 Crete is an island with a rich history.
 It’s tied into the rich tapestry of Greek mythology, of romantic voyages and grand constructions.
 But Chania, the second largest city in Crete, relies on more than myth to pull in the tourists.